This Wearable Technology May Make Primers —& Makeup — A Thing of the Past

 The 21st century has brought an endless parade of ways to keep skin looking ageless — and we're not just talking about Facetune and filters.
 Serious advancements like Botox and hyaluronic acid injections, radio frequency skin tightening, dermabrasion, and chemical peels have blown other options out of the water — and it's just the beginning.
-We are spending more money than ever on nonsurgical procedures in efforts to Benjamin Button like Pharrell Williams.
+According to the American Society for Aesthetic Plastic Surgery, Americans are spending $5.7 billion — more money than ever! — on nonsurgical procedures in efforts to Benjamin Button like Pharrell Williams.

 But these seemingly modern procedures may suddenly seem passé, thanks to a technological breakthrough by Massachusetts Institute of Technology and Harvard Medical School researchers.
 In a Nature Materials article, the authors have introduced a technology that allows us to smooth a literal second skin atop our imperfect complexions in order to stamp out wrinkles, sagging, hyperpigmentation, pores, and other blemishes — essentially, creating the illusion of flawless skin, sans makeup.